Tpjazz12/DATA-4380/README.md

 README.md: contains information about the project, data, and instructions for reproducing results.

-Linear-Regression-Application.ipynb: Train the dataset by Linear Regression model.
+Linear-Regression-Application.ipynb: Train the dataset with Linear Regression model.

+Training-by-feature-weight.ipynb:

+NBA-Scrape.ipynb: Scraping NBA dataset and graphing the standing teams.

+NBA-individual-games-prediction-using-XGB-model.ipynb: Using XGBoost Model to train and test on dataset for individual game prediction.

+Random-Forest-Classifier.ipynb: Train the dataset with Random Forest Classifier model.

 ### Software Setup: